Pinwheel (TV series): List of shorts

-Nickelodeon secured the rights to several international short segments (usually acquired from Coe Film Associates), including those that were already written in English, such as the Franco-British children's show The Magic Roundabout.
-Pinwheel became a showcase for these acquisitions and featured a wide variety of both animated and stop-motion animation shorts or cartoons from different countries.
+Nickelodeon secured the rights to several international short segments (usually acquired from Coe Film Associates), including those that were already wrote in English, such as the Franco-British children's show The Magic Roundabout.
+Pinwheel became a showcase for these acquisitions and featured a wide variety of both cel-animated and stop-motion animation shorts or cartoons from different countries.